Please refer to the following points for legal terms and conditions.

 Any dispute arising out of or in connection with the Contract which cannot be resolved by the parties’ respective contract managers within seven (7) business days, shall be referred to the parties’ respective global account managers, who shall attempt to resolve the matter within fourteen (14) business days of its referral.
 Except to protect the parties’ right to action or to prevent imminent damages, neither party shall bring proceedings in respect of any dispute arising out of the Contract in any court of law until the aforementioned process has been completed.

 14. APPLICABLE LAW AND JURISDICTION

-This Contract shall be interpreted and governed by the laws of the State of New York without regard to its rules governing conflicts of law, and the parties agree to submit to the exclusive jurisdiction of the state or federal courts located in or with responsibility for New York County, New York, to resolve any disputes arising hereunder.
+This Contract shall be interpreted and governed by the laws of the Province of Ontario and the laws of Canada applicable therein, and the parties agree to submit to the exclusive jurisdiction of the state or federal courts located in Toronto, Ontario, Canada, to resolve any disputes arising hereunder.

 Version : October 2019

 September 2017: Click here